How to go to Kalanggaman Island from Manila (via Tacloban)

 10. Stick with the agreed return time with the boatmen especially when you’re with joiners.
 Our boat left us because we were late to arrive at the docking area for about 10 mins.
 We had to call the tourism office and wait for 3 hours for the boat to be back and pick us up.
 We can’t completely blame them because we also had our mistake but we were hoping that at least they could have informed us before actually leaving.
 Anyway, let this be a warning to everyone, just be on time.

 For solo travellers, the tourism officer can help you join with other tourists for boat transfers, so you can save money.
 Take note that the standard rate is Php3,000 for the boat ride (back and forth), which is good for 15 pax.
 If you get lucky and join in with other 14 tourists, you can just pay Php200.
+However, there's a possibility that you'll pay for the whole amount of 3k if you're the only traveller on that day.

 |The medyo uncomfortable comfort rooms|